Skip to content

 Optimization on Nested Functions

-param_scope and auto_param also support complex problems with nested functions:
+scope and param also support complex problems with nested functions:

 def objective_x(x = 0.0):